This post may contain affiliate links. Please read our disclosure policy.

 This cozy white bean and kale soup can feed an army on a budget with simple vegetables and a few pantry staples.
-Busy people and beginner cooks adore this quick, healthy vegetable bean soup made for Instant Pot or stove!
+Busy people and beginner cooks adore this quick, healthy vegetable bean soup made for the Instant Pot or the stove!

 Why you'll love this recipe